frillsdev/frills-neocities/content/blog/230627-mushrooms.md

 Shiny.
 Not that remarkable.
 Gets slimy when it's wet.

 There is no antidote.
-Symptoms start fairly quickly, with being sick, diarrhoea and stomach pain - that can last for day!
+Symptoms start fairly quickly, with being sick, diarrhoea and stomach pain - that can last for days!
 Then you make a full recovery, then die from kidney and liver failure.
 Brutal.
 The poison, alpha-amanitin, kills liver cells and goes through the kidney to get recirculated to cause even more damage.

 ## Destroying angel